 Statins are HMG-CoA reductase inhibitors.

-HMG-CoA reductase is an enzyme; the rate-limiting enzyme in the mevalonate pathway.
-Mevalonate is part of an enzyme cascade that leads to cholesterol synthesis.
+HMG-CoA reductase is an enzyme; the rate-limiting enzyme in the mevalonate pathway of cholesterol production..
 By competitively inhibiting the rate-limiting enzyme, statins reduce LDL levels in the blood.

-It’s worth noting that statins reduce cholesterol production in the liver.
+Statins reduce hepatic cholesterol production.
 Most circulating cholesterol does not come from the liver but rather from internal physiological processes.
 When statins reduce hepatic cholesterol production, blood cholesterol levels fall.

-- Hepatic cells upregulate production of LDL receptors to extract cholesterol from the blood circulation.
+- Hepatic cells upregulate the production of LDL receptors to extract cholesterol from the blood circulation.

 - As low-density and very-low-density lipoproteins (“bad cholesterol”) pass by these receptors, they are extracted and ultimately converted to bile acids and other byproducts.

-Of course, statins do more than just reduce LDL cholesterol.
+That said, statins do more than reduce LDL cholesterol.

-Studies consistently show that statins also contribute toward enhanced endothelial performance, regulation of inflammatory processes that otherwise lead to atheroma formation and maintaining plaque stability and reducing the risk of blood clot formation.
+Studies show that statins also improve endothelial integrity and the regulation of inflammatory processes that otherwise leads to atheroma formation.
+Statins also maintain plaque stability and reduce the risk of blood clot formation.